November 9, 2023

 I was recently asked to share some professional tips for coping with anxiety.
 The invitation was both humbling and terrifying.
-I wasn’t worried about the content.
-I help clients transform their relationships with anxiety in my practice every day.
+Though I wasn’t worried about the content, I still felt hesitant.
+Helping clients transform their relationships with anxiety is something I do every day—yet the moment caught me off guard.
 I was terrified to step into a space occupied by well-respected mental health experts.
 I questioned if I deserved to share this space.
 What made me qualified to speak publicly on the topic?
 I was overcome by self-doubt.
 I didn’t trust my own education, experience, and accomplishments.
-I felt like an imposter.
+I felt like an imposter— a classic case of what we now recognize as imposter syndrome.

 If you have ever experienced feelings of inadequacy; fear of somehow being exposed as a fraud despite abundant evidence to the contrary; or if you struggle to embrace your success, then you are familiar with the phenomenon widely known as imposter syndrome.